ring-lang/ring/extensions/README.md

 The RingHTTPLib folder contains the Ring binding to CPPHTTPLib library

-The RingListPro folder contains extra list functions likst updateList()
+The RingFastPro folder contains functions for bytes/list processing